abpio/abp-commercial-docs/en/modules/gdpr.md

 This module follows the [module development best practices guide](https://docs.abp.io/en/abp/latest/Best-Practices/Index) and consists of several NuGet and NPM packages.
 See the guide if you want to understand the packages and relations between them.

-You can visit the [forms module package list page](https://abp.io/packages?moduleName=Volo.Gdpr) to see list of packages related with this module.
+You can visit the [Gdpr module package list page](https://abp.io/packages?moduleName=Volo.Gdpr) to see list of packages related with this module.

 ## User interface